This Day In Writing History

 In his later years, Dickey suffered from various health problems, including alcoholism, liver disease, and lung disease.
 In January of 1997, six days after teaching his last class at the university, he died at the age of 73.

-A year after James Dickey's death, his son Christopher, a novelist and journalist, published Summer of Deliverance, a memoir of his sometimes troubled relationship with him.
+A year after James Dickey's death, his son, writer and journalist Christopher Dickey, published Summer of Deliverance, a memoir of his sometimes troubled relationship with his father.

 Quote Of The Day